-Not long ago, a former student asked me when I had first ‘gotten serious’ about writing stories.
+A while back, a former student asked me when I had first ‘gotten serious’ about writing stories.
 This, of course, is a ‘loaded’ question, and so I replied that I no longer remembered.
-At my age, now seventy-three, you can get away with evasions like that.
+At my age, eighty, you can get away with evasions like that.

 In truth, it was a long, long time ago.
 Somewhere back then, I found myself with a teaching colleague at a northern Minnesota university.
 His name was Jon Hassler.
 He would become one of the past century’s most prolific Catholic novelists.
 Before that happened, we would meet at a local bar after classes and talk about writing while we sipped Old Crow‑and‑water from tall glasses.